Micronized Rubber Powder Market Size, Share, Value, and Competitive Landscape 2017-2025

 Micronized rubber powder (MRP) is classified as fine, dry, powdered elastomeric crumb rubber in which a significant proportion of particles are less than 100 µm and free of foreign particulates (metal, fiber, etc.).
 MRP particle size distributions typically range from 180 µm to 10 µm.
 Narrower distributions can be achieved depending on the classification technology.

-This report contains market size and forecasts of Micronized Rubber Powder in US, including the following market information:
+This report contains market size and forecasts of Micronized Rubber Powder in Japan, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Micronized Rubber Powder manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Micronized Rubber Powder production and consumption in US
+This report also analyses and evaluates the COVID-19 impact on Micronized Rubber Powder production and consumption in Japan

 Total Market by Segment: